 Address: Tambon Chom Pu, Amphoe Wang Thong, Phitsanulok

 Website: Thung Salaeng Luang National Park

 5. Learn Thai history at the Si Thep Historical Park

+Don’t know what to do in Phetchbun?
 One can never learn too much history.
 And a trip to Si Thep is a visit to the past that’s laden with knowledge of Thailand’s diverse history.
-The chief attraction here is the ruins of Phetchabun’s ancient town.
+The chief Phetchabun attraction is the ruins of the ancient town.
 Dating back over 1,000 years, this old town was supposedly built by the ancient Khmer Empire.
 A walk inside the ruins will reveal ancient structures like a moat and a mound.
 To give you clarity, two information centers provide exhibits on this rich history while displaying ancient remains that were salvaged from the site.

 Whichever day you choose to visit, you’ll be able to tour since the historic park is open daily from 8.30 am to 4.30 pm.
 Accessibility is via a service tram that brings you into the park.
 This costs about 10 THB (30 US cents).
 Entrance is also dirt cheap, costing just 30 THB (90 US cents).

 Address.
 Si Thep, Phetchaboon 67170, Thailand

 6. Hike up the Phu Thap Boek Mountain